Atlanta Streets Alive: Enjoy 3 miles of Peachtree St. with NO TRAFFIC!

 When is Atlanta Streets Alive?

-For 2024, the following dates have been scheduled.
+For 2026, the following dates have been scheduled for all routes.

 Please don’t bring a car to Streets Alive!

-The entire route is accessible by six Marta stations — from the Garnett Station at the southern end of downtown to the Arts Center Station in midtown.
+The entire route is accessible by six Marta stations — from the Five Points Station at the southern end of downtown to the Arts Center Station in midtown.

 You can also hop on or off the Atlanta Streetcar at the Woodruff Park or Peachtree Center stops.